akeneo/pim-helpcenter/content/md/imports-exports/automate-imports-and-exports.md

 1. Under "Automation", switch "Enable scheduling" button to `Yes`
 1. Under "Scheduling", select your preferred frequency of execution
 ![Select frequency of execution](../img/Automation_frequency-selection.png)
-1. Then, select the user group to apply the related permissions (EE only)
+1. Then, select the user group to apply the related permissions to this automated job can apply (EE only)
 ![Select user group to apply permissions](../img/Automation_user-groups_permissions.png)
 1. Finally, select the user groups and/or users to be notified when a job is completed with success, has failed, or can't even be launched.
 One e-mail and one in-app notification will be sent for each job status.
 ![Select users and/or user groups to be notified](../img/Automation_user-groups_users_notifications.png)